janosvajda/the-game-1961/README.md

 # The simulation of The Game

-This Node.js script simulates the movement of 1400 people based on the rules provided in the novel "The Game" by Anatoly Dneprov, written in 1961.
+This Node.js script simulates the movement of 1400 people based on the rules provided in the novel "The Game" by [Anatoly Dneprov](https://en.wikipedia.org/wiki/Anatoly_Dneprov_(writer)), written in 1961.

 ## Description